mtolly101/Breakout/README.md

 - Object pooling for performance optimization
 - For bullets and explosions to reduce stutter on heavy impact
 3. Content & Polish
-- Persistent high score system (using PlayerPrefs)
+- Persistent high score system
-- Pause menu with resume functionality
 - Environmental hazards or dynamic obstacles
 - Warning light before activating
 - Tutorial or instructions screen